Center for Career Exploration

 Brown alumni have an outsized impact in the arts and media.
 Nearly 1 in 10 Brown graduates immediately pursue careers in these fields, including recent graduates who have worked on Broadway, in film and television production, at news organizations and in museums and galleries.

-Although recruiting for this industry can vary by organization, the majority of employers who hire for for these roles have a few things in common:
+The vast majority of employers who hire for positions in arts and media have a few things in common:

 Additional resources